Murray Koffler: Life and career

 Born in Toronto, Ontario, to Romanian-born Jewish immigrant parents, Koffler attended Oakwood Collegiate Institute, and then received a Phm.
 B. degree in 1946 from the University of Toronto.

 In 1946, he became a pharmacist at Koffler Drug Stores (established in 1921 by his father and pharmacist Leon Koffler).
 From 1968 to 1971, he was President of Koffler Stores Ltd. From 1971 to 1986, he was Chairman of Shoppers Drug Mart.
 He was appointed an Honorary Chairman in 1986.
-Koffler also founded Super-Pharm, an Israeli pharmacy chain called Super-Pharm.